ibm-cloud-docs/vpc/file_storage_vpc_expandable_shares.md

 * A 5 IOPS/GB profile can be expanded up to 9,600 GB.
 * A 10 IOPS/GB profile can be expanded up to 4,800 GB.

 IOPS is automatically adjusted for tiered file share profiles, based on the size of the file share.
 For example, if you expand a file share that was created with a 5 IOPS/GB profile from the original size of 250 GB to an expanded size of 1,000 GB, it has a maximum IOPS of 5,000 IOPS (1,000 GB capacity _x_ 5 IOPS).
-Because a 5 IOPS/GB file share can potentially expand to 9,600 GB, the max IOPS would adjust to 48,000 IOPS.
-The capacity and the IOPS are immediately changed and there is no need to restart the instance.
+Because a 5 IOPS/GB file share can potentially expand to 9,600 GB, the max IOPS is adjusted to 48,000 IOPS.
+The capacity and the IOPS are immediately changed and you don't to restart the instance.

 You can monitor the progress of your file share expansion from the UI or CLI.
 You can also use the [Activity Tracker](/docs/vpc?topic=vpc-at-events) to verify that the file share was expanded.
 After a file share is expanded, you can't reduce capacity.

 ## Requirements
 {: #expandable-share-prereqs}

-The file share must be in a `stable` state before you can request that the capacity be increased.
+The file share must be in a `stable` state before you can request that the capacity is increased.

 ## Limitations
 {: #expandable-share-limitations}

-The following limitations apply to this Beta release.
+The following limitations apply to this release.

-### General limitations
-{: #exp-share-general-limitations}

-After you create a file share, you cannot change its IOPS profile.

-### File share capacity and IOPS limitations
-{: #exp-share-capacity-IOPs-limitations}

 * File shares can expand, with the following restrictions:
-    * If the file share was created with a [Tiered IOPS profile](/docs/vpc?topic=vpc-file-storage-profiles#fs-tiers) that limits capacity to less than 32,000 GB, it can only expand to the allowed capacity for that tier.
+    * If the file share was created with a [Tiered IOPS profile](/docs/vpc?topic=vpc-file-storage-profiles#fs-tiers) that limits capacity to less than 32,000 GB, it can expand only to the allowed capacity for that tier.
-    * If the file share was created with a [Custom IOPS profile](/docs/vpc?topic=vpc-file-storage-profiles#custom) and created in a lower range that doesn't allow expanding to 16,000 GB (custom IOPS max), it can only expand to its maximum capacity for that custom IOPS range.
+    * If the file share was created with a [Custom IOPS profile](/docs/vpc?topic=vpc-file-storage-profiles#custom) and created in a lower range that doesn't allow expanding to 16,000 GB (custom IOPS max), it can expand only to its maximum capacity for that custom IOPS range.
     * File shares can expand multiple times until maximum capacity is reached.
-* IOPS increase to the maximum allowed by the IOPS tier profile.
+* IOPS increase to the maximum allowed by the profile.
-* After you create a file share, you can't change its IOPS profile.
 * You can't independently modify IOPS for a file share that was created from an IOPS tier profile.
 IOPS is adjusted when you expand capacity.
-* When you expand a file share that was created from a custom profile, the capacity is increased, but the IOPS remains the same.
-You can't independently increase the IOPS.
+* When you expand a file share that was created from a custom profile, the capacity is increased, but the IOPS remains the same unless you choose to [adjust IOPS](/docs/vpc?topic=vpc-adjusting-share-iops).
 * Maximum IOPS for a file share is capped at 48,000 IOPS if it is accessed by a single host.
 For a file share that is accessed by multiple hosts, IOPS can reach up to 96,000 IOPS.
 * After a file share is expanded, you can't reduce its size.